How To Become A Counselor And Help Others

 - Substance abuse counselor.
 When someone has an addiction to drugs or alcohol, being a substance abuse counselor can help those people stay clean and off drugs.
 The reason why it's hard for many to stay off drugs is that of how the brain changes after addiction.
+Thus, there is a need for drug counseling.
 A substance abuse counselor knows how the mind works and can work with the client to help identify the various triggers that can lead to relapse.
 If the patient relapses, a counselor can then encourage them and help them continue on the right path.
 This career requires much patience and perseverance.

 - School Counseling.
 This involves helping children in schools deal with their problems.
 Learning disabilities, trouble with behaviors, helping the children do their best, and providing resources for the future are just a few things that school counselors can do for the public.
 They can work with the schools and create programs that can help the children learn the best they can.
 School counseling applies to various education systems, and you need to know how people in certain age ranges work.
 Talking to an elementary school student is much different than a high schooler.
 You may pursue a degree in college counseling as well.